×

 2. Vivian

 If you want a timeless baby girl's name that feels a bit jazzy, Vivian is the perfect mix of timeless and trendy.
-There's just an unexplainable oomph to the name that makes it sound so lively and energetic.
+There's just a nice oomph to the name that makes it sound so lively and energetic.
 While it's not the most popular name around, if you heard someone named Vivian today, you would never think, "Wow, that sounds old-fashioned."

 3. Wendy